fredhutchio/concepts_machine_learning/class3.md

 * Generally, there are as many principal components as original features in the dataset.

 **The second plot (top right) shows the same data, but now rotated so that the first principal component aligns with the x-axis and the second principal component aligns with the y-axis.**
+This is a PCA plot of the first and second principal components.

 **The third plot (bottom left) shows how we might use PCA by retaining only some of the principal components.**

-**In the last panel (bottom right)
-Before the rotation, the mean was subtracted from the data, so that the transformed data is centered around zero.
-In the rotated representation found by PCA, the two axes are uncorrelated, meaning that the correlation matrix of the data in this representation is zero except for the diagonal.

-We can use PCA for dimensionality reduction by retaining only some of the principal components.
-In this example, we might keep only the first principal component, as shown in the third panel in Figure 3-3 (bottom left).
-This reduces the data from a two-dimensional dataset to a one-dimensional dataset.
-Note, however, that instead of keeping only one of the original features, we found the most interesting direction (top left to bottom right in the first panel) and kept this direction, the first principal component.
+This plot reduces the data from a two-dimensional dataset to a one-dimensional dataset.
+Note, that instead of keeping only one of the original features, we found the most interesting direction (top left to bottom right in the first panel) and kept this direction, the first principal component.

-Finally, we can undo the rotation and add the mean back to the data.
-This will result in the data shown in the last panel in Figure 3-3.
-These points are in the original feature space, but we kept only the information contained in the first principal component.
+**In the last panel (bottom right) we undo the rotation and add the mean back to the data** These points are in the original feature space, but we kept only the information contained in the first principal component.
 This transformation is sometimes used to remove noise effects from the data or visualize what part of the information is retained using the principal components.

 ## Wrapping up

+Today, we dug deeper into what unsupervised machine learning is and when it can be applied.
+We touched on both heirarchical and centroid-based clustering and principal component analysis for dimensionality reduction.

+Next class, is focused on exploratory data analysis and ethics in machine learning.
+These are crucial steps to setting up a successful machine learning application.

 ## Extra Materials